 Introduction to the Condits and Cousins Web Pages

-First, if you have Condit or Cousins information to share, please download a copy of the Family Group Sheet pdf or the Family Group Sheet Word Document and fill it out and send it to me so I can insure your family is included in Condits and Cousins database and web site.
+First, if you have Condit or Cousins information to share, please provide that information to me in some manner.
+You can email me the information, snail mail the information, or download a copy of the Family Group Sheet pdf or the Family Group Sheet Word Document and fill it out and send it to me.
+That will allow me to insure your family is included in Condits and Cousins database and web site.
 If you have multiple families, you, your parents, grandparents, there is no need to duplicate information, but please include dates and locations if you have them.

 Second, for a quick jump to various parts of these web pages:

 - John Cundict, the Ancestor

 - Introductions to the Condits and Cousins Web Site

 - Outline of the Condits and Cousins Information available -John the Ancestor, the Condit name, religions the Condit's practiced, publishing history of the Condit Genealogy, just lots of information on all things Condit.

 - Searching the Condits and Cousins Web Stie -a Google search tool, surnames, site index, and a HOW-TO navigate the site.

 - My History and Family Info -all about my Condit ancestors and my time on this earth and where I've lived, four continents.